w3f/research/docs/Polkadot/security/keys/1-accounts-more.md

+---
-# Account signatures and keys in Polkadot
+title: Account signatures and keys in Polkadot
+---

 We believe Polkadot accounts should primarily use Schnorr signatures with both public keys and the `R` point in the signature encoded using the [Ristretto](https://ristretto.group) point compression for the Ed25519 curve.
 We should collaborate with the [dalek ecosystem](https://github.com/dalek-cryptography) for which Ristretto was developed, but provide a simpler signature crate, for which [schnorr-dalek](https://github.com/w3f/schnorr-dalek) provides a first step.